 A stateless life is one of terrible isolation, as the feeling of non-belonging is pervasive.
 We have united to help each other through a seemingly insurmountable challenge, and perhaps in the process will be able to help many others.

-Hi.
-My name is Nikolai.
-I am a stateless person.
 I came to the United States 12 years ago from Estonia — a country with a huge statelessness problem.

 I believe that stateless people in America deserve to have rights!
 I want to encourage you to join our community of stateless people of America.
 Only by working together we have a chance to change the current situation.